I just got off a call with a new client.

 A non-US corporation is ETBUS when two things are true:

-- It has at least one employee or other “dependent agent” in the US (as opposed to a third party engaging in its own business, which would be an “independent agent”), and
+- It has at least one employee or other “dependent agent” in the US (as opposed to a third party engaging in their own business, which would be an “independent agent”), and

 So, if you were to run your business while living in the US (i.e., you didn’t satisfy the first of the Big Three), then you’d be the dependent agent in the US who makes your non-US corporation ETBUS.